Nankhatai is a popular Indian shortbread cookie. It is a perfect tea-time snack and is enjoyed by kids and adults alike.

 Make a small indentation in the center of the dough ball with a fork or a butter knife.
 This ensures that nankhatai does not bulge out from the center but bakes well from all sides.

 Bake the cookies for about 15-18 minutes until they start becoming golden brown on the edges.
-Remove them from the oven and allow them to cool down completely before serving or storing, else they can break.
+Remove them from the oven and allow them to cool down completely before serving or storing them, or else they can break.

 Nankhatai can be made in the air fryer equally easily.
 It takes much less time to make a batch of nan khatai in the air fryer compared to the oven and might be a good option when making a smaller batch.